-You need to join a video call, but you don’t have a webcam, your webcam’s broken, or Amazon’s out of stock.
+You need to join a video call, but you don’t have a webcam, your webcam’s broken, or you’ve realised the quality of your webcam is terrible.
 What to do?
 This guide will take you through a number of different ways to improvise a home-made DIY webcam using things you might already have.

 All of these approaches involve using cameras from existing devices, and making them work for your call.
 You may find you have access to a surprising number of these, including:

 - Cameras on an iPhone, Android or iPad

 Our own app, Camo does this: there’s a free version that you can install to use your Android, iPhone or iPad as a pro webcam.
 In order to do this, you’ll need to install Camo on your mobile device and computer before starting your video call.

 There are a few approaches for using a proper DSLR camera as a webcam, depending on the type of hardware you have.

 Canon have recently released a Windows-only beta webcam driver for their EOS DSLRs.
 They also sell a hardware bundle with all the necessary equipment for users who want to get a complete DSLR setup.
 This is a great way to get extremely good camera performance, but it is a costly route.

 Using a Canon 80D as a webcam and wooooooah.— Mat Velloso (@matvelloso) May 21, 2020